9001/copyparty/README.md

 * inverse linux philosophy -- do all the things, and do an *okay* job
   * quick drop-in service to get a lot of features in a pinch
   * there are probably [better alternatives](https://github.com/awesome-selfhosted/awesome-selfhosted) if you have specific/long-term needs
+    * but the resumable multithreaded uploads are p slick ngl
 * run anywhere, support everything
   * as many web-browsers and python versions as possible
     * every browser should at least be able to browse, download, upload files